 2. Which camera type to choose?

-DSLR (Digital Single Lens Reflux): These cameras are bulky, heavy and are more expensive than the compact cameras.
-They can be controlled in full manual mode, their lenses are changeable, and most of them have HD movie recording capability.
-DSLRs are available to all levels of photographers from beginners to professionals and they allow more control and creativity.
+DSLR (Digital Single Lens Reflux): These cameras are bulky, heavy and more expensive than compact cameras.
+They can be controlled in full manual mode, their lenses are changeable and most of them have up to HD movie recording capability.
+DSLRs are available to all levels of photographers from entry to professionals and they allow more control and creativity.
+An affordable model can be the Nikon D5300 for around AED1500 (body+lens).

 Extras?
 What extras?

-The number on the camera’s price tag is usually the price of the camera only (in case of DSLR it can be the price of the body only without the lens).
-It is always good to look for special offers and free extras before buying your camera.
-Below is a list of items you should consider buying with your camera:
+The number on the camera’s price tag is usually the price of the camera only (in case of DSLR and mirrorless it can be the price of the body only without the lens).
+Below is a list of items you should consider buying with your camera.
+Click on every item to browse different options available in the market:

 - Camera bag/ case